Andrew Grant Postgraduate Scholarships

 Scholarship applications from prospective students which are not supported by a fully completed PG programme application and not submitted by the deadlines above will not be considered for funding.

-Applications for the 2021-2022 academic session are no longer being accepted for this scholarship as the 1st of March deadline has now passed.
+Applications for the 2023-2024 academic session are no longer being accepted for this scholarship as the 1st March 2023 deadline has now passed.

 Frequently Asked Questions

 Please note: The Andrew Grant PG Scholarship cannot be held alongside any other ECA scholarship funding.
 But can be held alongside external funding, including Government funded Postgraduate Loans (SAAS or PGL).

 Please contact the ECA Postgraduate Team if you have any questions about the application process.

 If you have an academic enquiry please contact the School Postgraduate Director or Programme Director of the programme you wish to apply for (please see the Degree Finder programme page for contact details).